Sultan Mohammad Khan

-An ethnic Pashtun, Mohammad Khan Talaei was the 15th son of Sardar Payendah Khan (chief of the Barakzai tribe), who was killed in 1799 by Zaman Shah Durrani.
+An ethnic Pashtun, Mohammad Khan Talaei was the 15th son of Sardar Payeida Khan (chief of the Barakzai tribe), who was killed in 1799 by Zaman Shah Durrani.
 Sultan Muhammad Khan's grandfather was Hajji Jamal Khan.

 Sultan Mohammad Khan's wealth, along with his immense love for fine goods like luxurious robes, led to his family giving him his nickname "Telai", meaning golden.

 Early history and background

-Sultan Mohammad Khan was born in 1795 to an influential family in Kandahar, Durrani Empire (present-day Kandahar, Afghanistan).
+Sultan Mohammad Khan was born in 1795 to an influential Pashtun family in Kandahar, Durrani Empire (present-day Kandahar, Afghanistan).
 His father, Payinda Khan, was chief of the Barakzai tribe and an aristocrat with the title "Sarfraz Khan" in the Durrani dynasty.
-Their family can be traced back to Abdal (the first and founder of the Abdali tribe) through Hajji Jamal Khan, Yousef, Yaru, Mohammad, Omar Khan, Khisar Khan, Ismail, Nek, Daru, Saifal, and Barak.
+Their family can be traced back to Abdal (the founder of the Abdali tribe) through Hajji Jamal Khan, Yousef, Yaru, Mohammad, Omar Khan, Khisar Khan, Ismail, Nek, Daru, Saifal, and Barak.
 Abdal had four sons, Popal, Barak, Achak, and Alako.

-Political power and death
+Political power

 Sultan Muhammad Khan assumed rule of Kabul in 1824 from Yar Mohammad Khan Barakzai and held it until 1826 when he was expelled by Dost Mohammad Khan.
-After their rapprochement, he governed over Peshawar from 1826-1828 and Kohat from 1828-1834.
+Following his exile, he governed over Peshawar from 1826-1828 and Kohat from 1828-1834.
 He and the Muhammadzai leaders in general were known for having a great number of wives in order to unify the Afghan tribes and ethnic groups.
+In 1838, Afghanistan was invaded by the British who had captured Kandahar and Kabul by the end of 1839.
+Sultan Mohammad later reconciled with Dost Mohammad.

+Death

 He died in 1861, and his mausoleum rests on Maranjan Hill in Kabul, Afghanistan.